stringthread/typeorm-strict-type/README.md

 const sampleRepository = dataSource.getRepository(
   Sample
-) as SafeRepository<Sample>; // 2.
+) as unknown as SafeRepository<Sample>; // 2.
 Cast repository to the SafeRepository

 // 3.
 Just use the repository.
 The properties of returned types are automatically filtered const withoutRelations = await sampleRepository.find();